cloudozer/disco/docs/indp.md

 ### Broadcasts

-ND shares an update in its connection state change with the rest of the network sending broadcast packets to its neighbors.
+ND shares an update in its connection state with the rest of the network sending broadcast packets to its neighbors.
 Neighbors read them, analyze, and either send farther or drop stopping broadcasting wave.

-Any box may initiate a broadcast update if a certain condition trigers this.
+Any box may initiate a broadcast wave if a certain condition trigers this.
 A broadcast packet format is shown below:

 ```Erlang